evmos/evmos/x/erc20/spec/03_state_transitions.md

 3. If token is a ERC20 && Token Owner is `ModuleAccount`
     1. Call `burnCoins()` on ERC20 to burn ERC20 tokens from the user balance
     2. Send Coins (previously escrowed  see 1.1) from module to the recipient address.
+4. Check if
+   - Coin balance increased by amount
+   - Token balance decreased by amount

 ### 2. Registered ERC20